 - 2016 Guide to Hunting, Freshwater Fishing, & Trapping is now available.

 - Seasons Summary 2016 - A convenient summary of the hunting, fishing and trapping season dates for the year.

 - 2015-16 Migratory Game Bird Regulations file size 5MB Thispublication contains the hunting seasons and bag limits for migratory game birds (woodcock, ducks, geese, snipe, coot, and rails).
 These regulations are set annually by the Fisheries and Wildlife Board.

-Other Regulations & Laws of Interest to Hunters, Anglers & Trappers
+Other Information of Interest to Hunters, Anglers & Trappers

-- Who Needs a License to Fish, Hunt, and Trap in Massachusetts? – Link to an FAQ on who needs a license and how to purchase one.
+- Who Needs a License to Fish, Hunt, and Trap in Massachusetts?
+View answers to FAQs on who needs a license and how to purchase one.

 - Certain Lead Jigs and Sinkers Prohibited in Fresh Water - The use of any lead fishing sinkers and lead jigs weighing less than 1 ounce is now prohibited in all inland waters of the Commonwealth.

 - Plain Language Summaries - A series of clearly written summaries of the hunting and trapping laws, outlining season dates, bag limits, legal implements, hunting hours, restrictions and other important information.

 - Wildlife Management Areas (WMA) – These state wildlife lands are owned and managed by MassWildlife and are open to public recreation including fishing, hunting, and trapping.
 Hunters should note that WMAs may have differences in hunting hours, blaze orange, and allowable hunting implements.
 For other outdoor users, note restrictions related to certain activities on these properties.